You've probably heard of APIs, but could you explain to someone else what they are?

 Let's go back to the Dictionary API example.

-The first thing to realize is that this jumbled mess of text is not a jumbled mess; it just looks like it.
 With some simple formatting using JSON Formatter & Validator, we can see that it is well-organized JSON.

 Using the + and - buttons, this tool also allows us to fold and unfold the different parts of the JSON to see the higher and lower structures of objects & arrays.

-To find a property-value pair in a JSON file, we need to specify the address.
+To find a key-value pair in a JSON file, we need to specify the address.
 We do this with a useful thing called JQ.
 JQ lets you give the address of a value inside of JSON, and it will navigate to it.
 There are really only two essential things to remember when using JQ:

 .